heydarshahi/RecGPT/readme.md

 # RecGPT: A recommender system that uses OpenAI API

-This code uses Spotify Web API to fetch your Spotify data.
-With that it asks GPT to come up with more recommendations.
-You can run this demo directly or [walk through the tutorial](https://developer.spotify.com/documentation/web-api/howto/web-app-profile).
+This code uses Spotify Web API to fetch your Spotify user data, then asks GPT to come up with more recommendations.

 ## Pre-requisites